Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings

 \section{Analysis}

-We now look into the properties of adapters and FFT models to examine their behavior with AL. First, we analyze the influence of TAPT on the forgetting dynamics during training.
+In \Cref{sec:exp}, we have demonstrated that PEFT exhibits larger gains than FFT when combined with AL in low-resource settings, which is also accompanied by superior performance with passive leaning.
+To better understand why PEFT displays superior behavior with limited data, we now examine two specific properties of adapters and FFT models.
+First, we analyze the influence of TAPT on the forgetting dynamics during training.
 We continue with example-level representation analysis, where we investigate the representation similarity of PEFT and FFT to their respective base models.